Haruhiko Kindaichi: Early life

-He was born on April 3, 1913, at his mother's home in Morikawa-cho, Hongo Ward, Tokyo City (now Hongo 6-chome, Bunkyō Ward, Tokyo Metropolitan District), as the eldest and only son of Shizue (née Hayashi) and noted linguist and expert on the Ainu language Kyōsuke Kindaichi.
-The son resembled the father in his enthusiasm for learning and his mother in her secularism.
+He was born on April 3, 1913, at his mother's home in Morikawa-cho, Hongo Ward, Tokyo City (now Hongo 6-chome, Bunkyō Ward, Tokyo Metropolitan District).
+He was the eldest and only son of Shizue (née Hayashi) and noted linguist Kyōsuke Kindaichi, an expert on the Ainu language.

+He took after his father in his enthusiasm for learning and his mother in her secularism.
 When their son was born, his father had lost his job as a proofreader of the Sanseidō encyclopaedia, so his family was in dire economic straits.
 His father eventually worked as a professor at Tokyo Imperial University.

 Work

 Haruhiko became known to the broader public with the publication of his book Nihongo (The Japanese Language) in 1957, which became a bestseller for its anecdotal approach to the nature of the language.
 He went on, like Susumu Ōno, to become a familiar public intellectual, appearing often on radio and television to discuss linguistic issues.